Car Physics: some problems

 How fast can a car go?

-Suppose that a power P is transmitted to the wheels and that that power is used only to overcome aerodynamic drag, so, using the equations above for power P, drag force Fdrag and characteristic length λ,
+Suppose that the road is flat, that a power P is transmitted to the wheels and that that power is used only to overcome rolling resistance and aerodynamic drag, so, using the equations above for power P and drag force Fdrag,

 For solar cars, the power available depends on whether one uses batteries or not.
 However, for the solar car land speed record, batteries are not allowed: the power used must be supplied, in real time, only by the sun.
-If we take P = 1200 W and m = 240 kg, then this last equation predicts a speed of 25 m/s or 89 kph.
-This is approximately the speed that Sunswift achieved to set the Land Speed Record for solar cars.
-Yes, 89 kph on the power of a hair-dryer.
+In 2011, Sunswift set the Land Speed Record for solar cars.
+Yes, 88 kph on the power of a hair-dryer.

 Other car physics problems on Physclips